 What's causing this steep rise?
 The rise of autoimmune-related diseases can be attributed to a lot of factors, including the use of pesticides, toxins in our air and water, overuse of medications, chronic viral infections, mold exposure, chronic stress, and genetics—but the most important factor in the standard American diet (SAD).
 High in fast foods, carbohydrates, and genetically modified ingredients and low in fiber, vegetables, and antioxidants, the SAD isn't doing us any favors when it comes to our weight, inflammation levels, or the health of our gut.
 And according to ayurveda and traditional Chinese medicine, inflammation always starts in the gut.
 In turn, autoimmune diseases start with inflammation.

 When this repeatedly occurs over time, excessive toxin overload triggers an initiation of autoimmune disease.
 The ratio of microbiota is important as well as the type of bacteria residing in the gut, as some are beneficial and others are harmful.
-Beneficial gut bacteria act as a protective lining to the gut mucosa that keeps foreign substances from entering when they shouldn't.
-When there is a change in the composition of the amount of good bacteria versus pathogenic bad bacteria, this affects the immune regulation of the gut, making it harder to fight off infections and easier to develop an autoimmune condition.
+Beneficial gut bacteria act as a protective lining to the gut mucosa that keeps foreign substances from entering4 when they shouldn't.
+When there is a change in the composition of the amount of good bacteria versus pathogenic bad bacteria, this affects the immune regulation of the gut, making it harder2 to fight off infections and easier to develop5 an autoimmune condition.

 How to deal with your gut to prevent inflammation and autoimmune disease.